phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-generic-spike.md

 # Running system on <nobr>riscv64-generic-spike</nobr>

-This version is designated for RISC-V 64 processors based spike machine implemented by the Spike (`riscv-isa-sim`) emulator.
-To launch this version `phoenix.osbi` file should be provided - system image with integrated OpenSBI bootloader, containing PLO, kernel, console driver, dummyfs filesystem and the `psh` shell.
+This version is designated for RISC-V 64 processors based on the Spike (`riscv-isa-sim`) emulator.
+To launch this version, provide `phoenix.osbi`, a system image with integrated OpenSBI bootloader, PLO, kernel, console driver, dummyfs filesystem, and the `psh` shell.

 The file is created as the final artifact of the `phoenix-rtos-project` build and is located in the `_boot` directory.
 See [Building](../building/index.md) chapter.